bulentkazanci/Cheat-Sheet-Windbg/README.md

 There are multiple manners to generate dumps ranging from task manager and debug diagnostic.
 I prefer to use procdump for manual generation.
 To generate dump manually, follow instructions below.

 - Download procdump from this [link](https://docs.microsoft.com/en-us/sysinternals/downloads/procdump).
-- Run command prompt as administrator and swtich the path of procdump.
+- Run command prompt as administrator and switch the path of procdump.
 Following is an example from my local.
 ```
 cd \BrkDev\Procdump
 ```